sidbhaumik/sidb_datascience_projects.github.io/README.md

       6. The percentage of houses with a low price (<$20,000) is calculated as 41.5%.

       The analysis provides insights into the Boston housing market by exploring the distributions of different variables, their relationships with housing prices, and calculating summary statistics.
+   5. **Movie Database**:
+      This program covers two main parts:

+      Part 1: Building a Movie Database Program by Reading an API

+      1. It imports necessary libraries like urllib, json.
+      2. It loads a secret API key from a JSON file for the OMDb (Open Movie Database) API.
+      3. It defines utility functions to:
+         Print movie data from a JSON response Download and save a movie poster locally Search for a movie by name, print its details, and save the poster
+      4. It tests the search functionality with movies like "Titanic" and an invalid name.